Last Updated on

 - Do NOT use a metal bowl or metal spoon because the clay may draw out the metal.
 Bentonite clay has a strong negative electromagnetic charge that works with the water to draw metals and toxins from your body.

-You can probably find most of these ingredients at your standard health food coop.
-I use this brand of Bentonite Clay and really recommend it for quality.
+I use this brand of Bentonite Healing Clay and really recommend it for quality.